 - Your child has fallen and is unconscious.

-- Your child has fallen and cannot move a part of his body.
+- Your child has fallen and cannot move a part of his or her body.

 Contact your child's healthcare provider if:

-- Your child has fallen and complains of pain or a headache.
+- Your child has fallen and has pain or a headache.

 - You have questions or concerns about your child's condition or care.